BratOBlog/adventure/README.md

 So all credit goes to the original sources, hope you enjoy playing aroung with this generator as much as I enjoyed making it.

+EDIT 03.03.2023 - Started experimenting with bootstrap on CSS and HTML files.